 If you’re a victim of fraud or identity theft or have reason to believe you’re at increased risk, trusted credit agencies like Experian can help you protect your credit history.
 Here are the steps you should take if you suspect you’re a victim of credit fraud:

 Step 1: Add an Initial Security Alert

-An initial security alert lasts 90 days.
+An initial security alert lasts one year.
 It tells anyone who requests your credit report that you may be a victim of identity theft and to take additional steps to verify your identity.
 You can provide a telephone number and ask that the lender call you before granting credit in your name.
 You can set up a security alert for free at www.experian.com/fraud.

-- Notifying the other nationwide consumer credit reporting companies that you requested an Initial Security Alert.
+- When you add an alert with Experian, it will notify the other nationwide consumer credit reporting companies that you requested an Initial Security Alert.
 The other companies then add a similar alert to their files and send a confirmation directly to you.
 They also remove your name from preapproved credit offer lists for six months.
 Doing so may reduce the chance that someone will use an offer of credit to fraudulently apply for credit in your name.

-- Providing a Federal Trade Commission–approved summary of identity theft victims’ rights, which are designed to help you recover from credit fraud.
+- Experian will provide you with a Federal Trade Commission-approved summary of identity theft victims’ rights, which are designed to help you recover from credit fraud.
 Some of these rights are:

 - You have the right to request that a fraud alert be added to your credit report with each of the three national credit reporting agencies

 - You are entitled to a free copy of the information in your credit report so that you can check for signs of fraud.